Hybridization as a natural laboratory

 Diversity, equity, and inclusion

 Making science more diverse and inclusive requires active participation by all.
 I conduct research in a variety of settings to understand how both our everyday science “culture” and specific interventions influence people from diverse backgrounds.
-In particular, I focus on how specific teaching strategies and large-scale interventions (such as the Diversity Preview Weekend) influence women and underrepresented minority students in STEM.
+In particular, I focus on how specific teaching strategies and large-scale interventions (such as the Diversity Preview Weekend) influence historically marginalized students in STEM.
 My ultimate goal is to help enact changes at the institutional level that make science more welcoming to people from all backgrounds.